Panthere/GoBot/README.md

 # GoBot
 A simple bot using the Rocket API for Pokemon Go.
+**Currently Discontinued due to API updates.
+May resume development sometime**

 # Warning
 This is not a fully functioning bot.
 This was made in only a couple of hours.
 The API that this uses changes several hundred times a day.